DominikN/docs_new/docs/tutorials/ros-tutorials/7-path-planning.md

 - `marking` - true if sensor can be used to mark area as occupied

 - `clearing` - true if sensor can be used to mark area as clear

+- `min_obstacle_height` - the minimum height in meters of a sensor reading considered valid

+- `max_obstacle_height` - the maximum height in meters of a sensor reading considered valid

+- `obstacle_range` - the maximum range in meters at which to insert obstacles into the costmap using sensor data

+- `raytrace_range` - the maximum range in meters at which to raytrace out obstacles from the map using sensor data

 ```yaml
 global_frame: map